gregwhitaker/netifi-broadcast-example/README.md

 # netifi-broadcast-example
+An example showing how to broadcast a message to multiple services using [Netifi](https://www.netifi.io) and [RSocket](http://rsocket.io).

 ## Building the Example
+Run the following command to build the example:

+    ./gradlew clean buildImage

 ## Running the Example
+Follow the steps below to run the example:

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/netifi-broadcast-example/issues).